mauriciolarroque/Bikeshare-Case-Study/README.md

 After the ZIPs were downloaded, I created two separate folders.
 One would contain the original files for future reference, while the other contained the CSVs that I would directly edit.
 > [!NOTE]
 > The data did **not** include information about individual users.
 Each row simply represented a bike ride that had taken place.
-Thus, some important limitations of this data are that we cannot analyze individual user habits or count the number of members compared to casual riders.
+Thus, some important limitations of this data to consider are that we cannot analyze individual user habits or count the number of members compared to casual riders.

 <br>